Motion to Reopen

 If these people reopened their case before the interview with the immigration officer, they would have had a chance to fight for residency in the U.S. in the immigration court, but they never bothered to reopen their case and as a result got deported.

-WARNING: IF YOU'VE BEEN IN THE U.S. ILLEGALLY FOR SOME TIME AND YOU ARE NOW SCHEDULED FOR AN INTERVIEW WITH THE IMMIGRATION SERVICE TO GET PERMANENT RESIDENCY, WORK PERMIT OR ANY OTHER BENEFIT, CONTACT IMMIGRATION ATTORNEY TO CHECK IF YOU HAD A DEPORTATION ORDER FROM THE PAST
+WARNING: IF YOU'VE BEEN IN THE U.S. WITHOUT DOCUMENTS FOR SOME TIME AND YOU ARE NOW SCHEDULED FOR AN INTERVIEW WITH THE IMMIGRATION SERVICE TO GET PERMANENT RESIDENCY, WORK PERMIT OR ANY OTHER BENEFIT, CONTACT IMMIGRATION ATTORNEY TO CHECK IF YOU HAD A DEPORTATION ORDER FROM THE PAST

 IF YOU ALREADY KNOW THAT YOU HAVE DEPORTATION ORDER DO NOT GO TO THE INTERVIEW WITHOUT FIRST TALKING TO AN IMMIGRATION LAWYER BECAUSE MOST LIKELY YOU WILL BE ARRESTED AT THE INTERVIEW AND DEPORTED